KelvinPichinini/TrazMeuPedaco/README.md

 1a fase - Modelando banco de dados

-2a fase (atual) - implementacao do CRUDE para as tabelas do banco
+2a fase (atual) - implementacao do CRUD para as tabelas do banco